ExcelDataReader/ExcelDataReader/README.md

 Install the `ExcelDataReader` base package to use the "low level" reader interface.
 Compatible with net20, net45 and netstandard 1.3.

-Install the `ExcelDataReader.DataSet` extension package to use the AsDataSet() method and load spreadsheets into System.Data.DataSet.
+Install the `ExcelDataReader.DataSet` extension package to use the `AsDataSet()` method to populate a `System.Data.DataSet`.
 This will also pull in the base package.
 Compatible with net20 and net45.

 ## How to use